TVL7/PatternAnalysis-2025/recognition/ConvNeXt AD Classifier/README.md

 - **Test score was 75.0%** which, in corroboration with the unusually hgih validation accuracy, suggests that some information from the training set may have leaked into the validation set, through near-duplicate images from the same subject.

+## Future Improvements
+Future Improvements may include building splits, such that each subject appears in exactly one split, and save a CSV of the subject IDs within each splits.
+Further, removing any duplicates/near-duplicates across splits would help reduce leakage, and therefore reduce validation over-optimism.

+## Conclusion
+The brief for this task required at least 80% test accuracy.
+However the model only achieved 75% test accuracy, despite well-behaved training.
+This points to validation over-optimism, most likely due to leakage.

 ## References

 Yu, Di & Fu, Haiyue & Song, Yanchen & Xie, Wenjian & Zhijie, Xie.
 (2023).
 Deep transfer learning rolling bearing fault diagnosis method based on convolutional neural network feature fusion.
 Measurement Science and Technology.
 35. 10.1088/1361-6501/acfe31.